Branding & Design for Art Foundations

 Lenore Tawney Foundation

-Known as the 'mother' of fiber art, Lenore lived and worked in New York City from the 1950s til her death in 2007.
-She worked in many different mediums, but was best known for her fiber artworks which combined the craft of weaving with her own unique artistic process.
+Known as the 'mother' of fiber art, Lenore Tawney lived and worked in New York City from the 1950s until her death in 2007.
+She worked in many different mediums, but was best known for her fiber artworks which combined the craft of weaving with her own unique artistic process and sensibility.
 This was innovative because at the time, art and craft were thought to be mutually exclusive.

-Condensed is a branding & design agency working with startups and creative organizations.
+We love working with creative organizations.
 Get in touch to tell us about your project.